rubenm25/ravenous/README.md

-# Ravenous Project

-This is a restaurant recommendation website that allows users to search for local businesses based on their location and keywords.

-The technologies used in this project are:
-- `HTML`
-- `CSS`
-- `Javascript`
-- `React`
+## ravenous

+A client-side React application, utilizing the Yelp API to search for local businesses.